 "Every successful entrepreneur and business leader did what they were afraid to do instead of just letting the fear rule in their personal and professional lives," she said.

-She recommends the best way to overcome fear is to acknowledge it; recognize it's there, but do it anyway.
-If you're too rigid, you could miss one of those serendipitous 'aha' moments that could inspire a creative solution or force a different approach.
+She said the best way to overcome fear is to acknowledge it: Recognize the fear is there, but do it anyway.
+If you're too rigid, you could miss one of those serendipitous "aha" moments that could inspire a creative solution or force a different approach.

 Angie Hicks, co-founder and chief marketing officer of Angie's List, had to face her fears when she was approached about starting the now-national customer review service as an introverted college graduate.

 "My biggest challenge was combating the fact that I was really shy and quiet," said Hicks at the inaugural American Express OPEN CEO BootCamp in 2013.
 "In starting a business, you have to get out and talk to people.
 I was doing door-to-door [subscription] sales, which was the last thing I ever thought I would do."

 Leaving her comfort levels paved the way for Hicks to take advantage of opportunities that never would have arisen otherwise.